|POLITICAL SCIENCE: COURSES|

 An introduction to the problems and possibilities of international co-operation and global governance among states and non-state actors.
 The course will provide a survey of various international organizations.
 These may include the United Nations, NATO, the European Union, and NAFTA.
 The role of non-governmental organizations in world politics is also examined.
 (Prerequisite: 45-160 or consent of instructor.)

 Introduces students to quantitative and qualitative social research.
 Looks at how surveys and focus groups are used and abused for political and commercial purposes.
 Examines what field and archival research can teach us about human behaviour and social, political, and economic trends.
 (Prerequisite: 02-250.)

 45-288.
 Selected Topics: Current Political Issues

 Selected topics based on current political issues.
 Topics may vary from year to year.
-(May be repeated for credit if topics vary.)
+(May be repeated for credit if content changes.)

 45-309.
 Canadian Provincial Government